 Karen Murch-Shafer, PhD

-I am also the Manager of the UNO Apiary & Advisor for the Pre-Physical Therapy Club.
+I am also the manager of the UNO Apiary & advisor for the Pre-Physical Therapy Club.

 This professor is available for consultation regarding Sustainability topics.